What is present in desensitizing toothpaste & how does it work?

 Fluorides, on the other hand, strengthen tooth enamel6.
 With the help of fluorides, the tooth enamel can regain the minerals7 which it has lost during the decay process.
 Sodium fluoride, when applied to the exposed dentine, forms an effective barrier and results in desensitization of dentine8.

-Sensodyne is the #1 dentist recommended9 and the #1 bestselling9 brand for sensitive teeth, in many countries around the world, trusted by millions of people.
-It offers a wide range of toothpastes like Sensodyne Fresh Gel, Sensodyne Rapid Relief, Sensodyne Rapid and Protect, Sensodyne Fresh Mint and Sensodyne Deep Clean and is working to create a future free of sensitivity for everyone.
-Sensodyne toothpastes are proven to relieve the short, sharp sensation of sensitive teeth and provide long lasting protection with twice daily brushing.
+Sensodyne is a dentist recommended brand for sensitive teeth.
+It offers a wide range of toothpastes like Sensodyne Fresh Gel, Sensodyne Repair & Protect, Sensodyne Fresh Mint and Sensodyne Deep Clean and is working to create a future free of sensitivity for everyone.
+Sensodyne toothpastes protect from the short, sharp sensation of sensitive teeth with twice daily brushing.
 If sensitivity still persists after 4 weeks of use, talk to your dentist for more information and determine the best solution for your sensitive teeth.

 1) AGD Factsheet.
 Sensitive Teeth.
 Available from: http://www.agd.org/public/OralHealthFacts/files/pdfgenerator.aspx?pdf=FS_SensitiveTeeth.pdf&id=139738.
 Accessed on June 12, 2017.

 2) ADA.
 Sensitive teeth-causes and treatment.
 JADA.
 2003; 134: 1691.

 3) Mahale et al. IOSR-JDMS.
 2015; 14(10): 21-24.

 4) Wang et al. J Dent.
 2015; 43(8):913-23.